Āpiha Tauā Moana

 Navy officer cadets usually earn

-Navy officers may also get food and accommodation allowances and free medical and dental care.
+Navy officers may also get food and accommodation allowances, free medical and dental care.

 (This information is a guide only.
 Find out more about the sources of our pay information)